EMAIL US CONTACT US

 Wednesday

 Over the years the faculty has created a strong partnership with the Harbour Arts Centre.
 Every year we have a concert in the HAC celebrating the work of pupils from Art and Music.
-This is something that we cannot wait to continue once it is safe to do so again!
-At this time many other partnerships have been put on hold due to Covid-19 restrictions but we look forward to welcoming partners into our new faculty to provide the young people with as many opportunities as possible.

-The music department also work closely with the North Ayrshire Instrumental Service and the Irvine Rotary Club to give our young people even more opportunities to perform.
+The music department work closely with the North Ayrshire Instrumental Service and the Irvine Rotary Club to give our young people even more opportunities to perform.

-thumb-banner.jpgTHERE’S MORE TO IRVINE ROYAL
+THERE’S MORE TO IRVINE ROYAL